MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/breaking-changes-ps6.md

 - There is currently no certificate based authentication available on macOS.
 - Use of `-Credential` over an `http://` URI will result in an error.
 Use an `https://` URI or supply the `-AllowUnencryptedAuthentication` parameter to suppress the error.
+- `-MaximumRedirection` now produces a terminating error when redirection attempts exceed the provided limit instead of returning the results of the last redirection.